sascha432/RPi.power-monitor/README.md

 apt install <package>
 ```

+Currently running on Python 3.9.2, Debian 11.2 (armv7l)

-Tested with Python 3.7.8 on windows and Python 3.7.3 on debian (armv7l)
+Tested with Python 3.7.8 on Windows and Python 3.7.3 on Debian (armv7l)

 ### Known issues